twlvl/notes/content/programming/Trust in the Turing Machine.md

 # Trust in the Turing Machine

 ## Preface
-This article is dedicated to my wife, whom I love very much, and to be honest, I simply cannot accept this world without her.
+This article is dedicated to my ex-wife, whom I love very much still.
+Thinking about her allows me to continue living my life.

 I recently took up drawing and created a portrait of her shortly after our wedding: